 Children's Residential Treatment Center (CRTC)

-Funding for participant placement is typically received through county social services or private medical insurance.
+participant placement is typically received through county social services or

-Children’s Residential Treatment Center (CRTC) provides intensive residential treatment, in a secure setting, for severely emotionally disturbed children and adolescents who suffer primary psychiatric challenges such as mood and anxiety disorders, personality disorders, self-destructive behaviors, eating disorders, and thought/dissociative disorders.
-Average length of stay is typically between 9 and 8 months.
+Children’s Residential Treatment Center (CRTC) provides intensive residential treatment, in a secure setting, for severely emotionally disturbed children and adolescents who suffer primary psychiatric challenges such as mood and anxiety disorders, personality disorders, self-destructive behaviors, eating disorders, thought/dissociative disorders, and history of trauma.
+Average length of stay is typically between 7 and 12 months.

 The Children’s Residential Treatment Center professional staff assures close supervision and ample opportunity for the ongoing development of therapeutic relationships.
 Participants receive comprehensive care including: